About OCHA ROCCA

 * The boundaries and names shown and the designations used on all maps do not imply official endorsement or acceptance by the United Nations.

 The OCHA Regional Office for the Caucasus and Central Asia (ROCCA) is based in Almaty, Kazakhstan.
-It covers eight countries that have a combined population of 77.5 million people and a land mass larger than Western Europe.
+It covers nine countries that have a combined population of 129 million people (including Ukraine) and a land mass larger than Western Europe.

 ROCCA covers a region that is highly susceptible to natural and man-made disasters.
 In any of the countries, every season can potentially lead to an emergency situation.
 In the past, earthquakes, flash floods, civil conflicts, drought and cold winter have overwhelmed the affected Governments, paving the way for the international community to assist.
 Climate change, global food and energy price spikes, and national and ethnic tensions are additional risks that affect vulnerable communities.